Fertmeneses/titanic-ML-from-disaster/README.md

 ## Machine Learning expectations

 What do we expect from the Machine Learning approach in this challenge?
 Although we have much information available, **predicting whether a passenger survived the Titanic tragedy is not a deterministic problem**.
 Some passengers had a higher chance of survival than others, for example given their class or gender, but that didn't translate into certainty.
-Although the Machine Learning algorithm should easily find clear correlations between the dataset features and the survival chance, **the real challenge is to discover "hidden" information, those subtle within the data patterns that escape our human intuition and may improve the predictions**.
+Although the Machine Learning algorithm should easily find clear correlations between the dataset features and the survival chance, **the real challenge is to discover "hidden" information, those subtle hints within the data patterns that escape our human intuition and may improve the predictions**.

 By July/2024, the Leaderboard for the Kaggle competition showed the results of 17,700 submissions, evaluated by the predictions' accuracy (from 0 to 1) on the testing dataset.
 More than half of the submissions scored between 0.75 and 0.80, with **more than 6,000 results between 0.7725 and 0.7775**.
 As a reference, the competition offers a very basic tutorial with a score of 0.7750.
 Based on these results, **achieving a score close to 0.80 is already a challenge**.
-As a curious fact, I will not neglect that some participants reached 1.00 (perfect) accuracy, but that's only because they are using a file with the solution, where all correct predictions can be manually copied and submitted!
+As a curious fact, I will not neglect that some participants reached 1.00 (perfect) accuracy, but that's only because they used a file with the solution, where all correct predictions can be manually copied and submitted!

 ![LB_Titanic_figure](https://github.com/Fertmeneses/titanic-ML-from-disaster/blob/main/assets/LB_Titanic_figure.png?raw=true)